istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 #### Specialized Web Application Firewall (WAF)

-Many specialized Web Application Firewall (WAF) products provide more normalization options.
-It can be deployed in front of the Istio ingress gateway to normalize requests entering the mesh, the authorization policy will then be enforced on the normalized requests.
+Many specialized Web Application Firewall (WAF) products provide additional normalization options.
+They can be deployed in front of the Istio ingress gateway to normalize requests entering the mesh.
+The authorization policy will then be enforced on the normalized requests.
 Please refer to your specific WAF product for configuring the normalization options.

 #### Feature request to Istio